pklausler/guitartheory/fourstring.md

 This note is not meant to be a comprehensive guide to harmony (there are many good sources for that!).
 For our purposes here, we're going to limit ourselves just to chords that follow this pattern.
 ### Examples
-In the key of C, we have these common four-tone chords
+With C as a root note, we have these common four-tone chords

 | chord | root | third | fifth | seventh |
 | ----- | ---- | ----- | ----- | ------- |